rjmeats/DailyRainfall/Volume_Info.md

 * from 1925 onwards there are 4 volumes per year, two covering Wigtown to Argyll, two covering Clackmannan to Shetland
 * the county ordering within a volume is the same as used for the Scottish counties within British Rainfall
 * in the volumes up to 1903, about 80% of the pages are for *monthly* forms of daily rainfall rather than annual forms
+    * the monthly forms have fields for daily and monthly remarks, which are often populated
+	* the monthly forms are sometimes damaged or badly stained
-	* from 1904 onwards, the monthly forms are no longer included in the volumes(and the page count of the volumes drops)
+	* from 1904 onwards, the monthly forms are no longer included in the volumes (and the page count of the volumes drops accordingly)
-	* the monthly forms are often damaged or stained
-	* there may or may not be an annual form containing the combined monthly form values for a particular station for the year
+	* the volume may or may not contain an annual form containing the combined monthly form values for a particular station for the year
 * normally there are no labels attached to the forms, and so forms are not double-imaged
 * from the 1920s, images quite often show the rear side of the annual form, which contains monthly rainfall figures for a year (and some metadata) rather than daily figures
 * there are a few volumes not covered by the above:
 	* 1925 and 1926 each have an additional volume of records just from lighthouses
+	* the DRain_1911_1915_All_Counties covers 5 years and contains monthly records for additional (?) stations reporting to the Met Office (rather than British Rainfall, then still a separate organisation)
+* volumes cover the years 1864 to 1960, apart from 1868 which has no records (and 1870, not yet available in the archive)

 ## Ireland